Skip to content

 Incognito Browsing in Google Chrome browser

-So for a much safer approach, you should consider using a proxy or VPN, as mentioned in the subsequent sections.
+So, for a much safer approach, consider using a proxy or VPN, as mentioned in the subsequent sections.

 A Virtual Private Network creates an encrypted tunnel for the data transfer.
-Furthermore, as soon as you connect to a VPN server, your original IP address will be disguised to that server’s; hence, your location stands secure.
+Furthermore, as soon as you connect to a VPN server, your original IP address will be disguised to that server; hence, your location remains secure.

-So if you are looking for a secure and anonymous browsing experience, VPN becomes necessary.
+So, a VPN becomes necessary if you are looking for a secure and anonymous browsing experience.

 Opera Enable VPN Browsing

-In this regard, there are pretty standalone VPN apps that you could try out.
-Or even better, some browsers, such as Opera, have a built-in VPN activated with just a single click without downloading additional dependencies.
+In this regard, there are standalone VPN apps that you could try out.
+Or even better, some browsers, such as Opera, have a built-in VPN activated.

-Now that we are discussing VPNs let’s take a moment and talk about its other half, Proxies.
-These act as an intermediary between the client and server and can carry out the data transfer on your (client’s) behalf.
+Now that we are discussing VPNs, let’s take a moment and talk about its other half, Proxies.
+These act as an intermediary between the client and server and can transfer data on your (client’s) behalf.

 servers hardware setup with cables

-While they don’t encrypt the data exchange process like VPN services, they could still be useful if you browse anonymously on an application level rather than the entire operating system level.
+While they don’t encrypt the data exchange process like VPN services, they could still be helpful if you browse anonymously on an application level rather than the entire operating system level.

 Web browsers come with different levels of privacy, which, by default, is set to a balanced/standard level.
-While it may suffice for everyday usage, it doesn’t translate to the most secure one.
+While it may suffice for everyday usage, it only translates to the most secure one.

 Fortunately, you could easily change the security level and opt for extreme privacy, which Firefox – about:preferences#privacy and Edge – edge://settings/privacy likes to call the Strict Mode